 In contrast to direct imaging, e.g. with a CCD camera on an optical telescope, an interferometer samples the power spectrum of the sky brightness distribution; this is equivalent to measuring the Fourier transform of the sky.
 In a single integration (typically a few seconds or less), each pair of antennas, called a baseline, samples a single point in this power spectrum, at a position in Fourier space related to the distance between the pair of antennas and the position angle of the baseline vector.
-Antennas which are close together (short baselines) sample large-scale angular structure, while long baselines sample very small-scale angular structure.
-By combining these data, called visibilities, over a large number of baselines (the uv-coverage), the Fourier plane is sampled, which can then be inverted (a Fourier transform) to reconstruct an image.
+Antennas which are close together (short baselines) sample large-scale angular structure, while long baselines sample very smallscale angular structure.
+By combining these data, called visibilities, over a large number of baselines (the uvcoverage), the Fourier plane is sampled, which can then be inverted (using a Fourier transform) to reconstruct an image.
 The reconstructed image quality is very sensitive to the uv-coverage - how completely the raw visibility data covers the range of real angular scales on the sky.
+Even a few minutes of observations with the 43 12 m antennas (903 baselines) available this cycle provides good coverage.
+During longer ob-

 Figure 6: An areal view of ALMA in a relatively compact configuration.
-The maximum distance between the 12-m Array antennas in the most compact configuration is less than 200 m, and the minimum distance a mere 15 m.
+The maximum distance between the 12-m Array antennas in the most compact configuration is about 150 m, and the minimum distance a mere 15 m.
 Indicated also are the AOS Technical Building, and the ACA 7-m Array.
 (Credit: C. Padilla/ALMA (ESO/NAOJ/NRAO))

-Even a few minutes of observations with the 43 12 m antennas (903 baselines) available in Cycle 5 provides good coverage.
-During longer observations, more of the uv-plane is filled in by the rotation and foreshortening of baselines as the Earth rotates on its axis.
+For a delightful 13 minute introduction to radio interferometry, see Dale E. Gary's 1991 video on Radio Synthesis Imaging at: https://vimeo.com/425868315 servations, more of the uv-plane is filled in by the rotation and fore-shortening of baselines as the Earth rotates on its axis.
 Antennas are periodically moved (reconfigured) to provide a wide range of array configurations with different baseline lengths; observations with different configurations may be combined to improve the uv-coverage.
 Furthermore, to recover very large-scale structure, the short spacings gap in the uv-coverage can be filled in by adding ACA observations.
 For more detailed descriptions of these terms, see the Glossary starting on page 31.

 Figure 7: In the most extended configuration of the ALMA array, antennas are scattered across the Chajnantor plateau as much as 16 km apart.
 Here we see the array during the November 2015 long baseline campaign, when the maximum distance between antennas was 10 km.
+Chajnantor means "place of departure" in the Kunza language of the Atacameño people that lived there and named this plateau.
 (Credit: S. Dougherty)